adrian-mckernan/adrian-mckernan.github.io/hardware/PLL_board.md

 Each PCB contains 5 LTC6946 PLLS.
 Each PLL shares the same 10MHz source.

-In order to be able to adjust the output phase of each PLL the square wave 10MHz reference is put through a low pass filter with a Varactor.
+In order to be able to adjust the output phase of each PLL the square wave 10MHz reference is put through a low pass filter with a varactor.
 By changing the voltage on the varactor the rise time of the square wave is adjusted moving the point at which the PLL locks on to the reference.
-This voltage is output form a DAC on the STM32F051 microcontroller
+This voltage is output from a DAC on the STM32F051 microcontroller